peppy/peppy.github.io/_posts/2019/10/2019-10-21-a-definitive-lazer-faq.md

 ### I've tried lazer but it runs worse than stable!

 While lazer (usually) runs better than stable on most systems, there are always edge cases!
-We're still got plenty of work to do on optimisations (and already know all the remaining optimisations which will provide the largest benefits).
+We've still got plenty of work to do on optimisations (and already know all the remaining optimisations which will provide the largest benefits).

 Make sure to check back regularly.